How to Create a Coffee Shop Business Plan

 Section 6: Operating Plan

-The operating plan outlines the physical requirements of your business, such as retail space, equipment, inventory and supply needs, labor, etc. For a business such as a coffee shop that requires custom facilities, supply chains, specialized equipment and multiple employees, the operating plan needs detail.
-See The Operating Plan Section of the Business Plan for additional information.
+The operating plan outlines the physical requirements of your business, such as retail space, equipment, inventory and supply needs, labor, etc. For a business such as a coffee shop that requires custom facilities, supply chains, specialized equipment, and multiple employees, the operating plan needs detail.

 The premises we have chosen are at 2303 Stewart St. The space features: